Angels on High 2016

 Angels on High is a mountain climbing adventure to fundraise for a church building for St. Gabriel the Archangel Parish in Chestermere.

-In its 4th year, Angels on High 2016 will be bigger and better then ever.
-The 4th annual fundraising dinner, silent auction and dance will be on Saturday, June 4, 2016 at the Chestermere Recreation Centre.
+In its 4th year, the Angels on High 2016 journey began with a family potluck dinner and dance on Saturday, June 4, 2016 at the Chestermere Recreation Centre.
+The evening raised $15,000 for the future St Gabriel Church.
+Check out some pictures from that great night.
+Recap the dinner by watching this Shaw TV segment.
 The Angels on High climbers will ascend Mount Chester on Saturday, August 6, 2016.

 Angels on High completed its 3rd year annual climb on Saturday, August 8th, when 27 climbers, after months of training, ascended Castle Mountain.
 They needed 12 hours to traverse 28km and the 1.4km elevation gain.
 Angels on High 2015 raised $107,500 and the climbers themselves raised $35,000 in personal pledges.
 Watch the Shaw TV dinner and climb videos.